Rexe0/BetterSurvival/README.md

 - Maximum horse stats increased, especially speed (Up to 21.5 blocks/s)
 - Horse breeding and stats now work on a completely new system.
 Every naturally spawned horse has two randomly chosen alleles for each gene (health, speed and jumpheight).
 Its actual speed/health/jump height is the average value between its two alleles.
 - When two horses breed, the foul inherits two of the four alleles from its parents with a slight chance of positive or negative mutation.
 - Added Saddle 'n' Horseshoe which halves the fall damage a horse takes when worn.
-Can be crafted by combining a saddle and iron block at a smithing table.
+Can be crafted by combining a saddle and 2 iron blocks at a smithing table.

 **Seasons:**
 - Added Seasons to the game.
 Every world starts in Spring, with each season lasting 30 in game days.